GiovanniPanizzi/indieFilm-streaming-app/README.md

 ###### React + TypeScript + Vite
 #### Developing frontEnd

-# Indie Films Streaming App
-### Streaming Web app for publishing indie Films and creating contacts with other people who work in the independent film industry
+# INDIE FILMS
+### streaming & networking App
+### A platform where independent filmmakers, actors, writers, and film crew can connect, share their projects and discover new talents